 Emerging regulations require unmanned aircraft to be identified remotely by electronic means, in combination with a UAS registry database.
 The benefits include added security, higher safety standards, increased accountability, and easier access to airspace.

-The principle of remote electronic identification (EID) is that a cooperative UAS regularly broadcasts a unique identifier and the current three-dimensional position through a radio frequency message.
-This then enables authorized parties to detect, identify, locate and track UAS anywhere at any time and at a reasonable distance, also in the absence of network connectivity or other infrastructure.
+The principle of electronic identification (eID) is that a cooperative UAS regularly broadcasts a unique identifier and the current position through a radio frequency digital message.
+This enables authorized parties to detect, identify, locate and track UAS anywhere at any time, also in the absence of network connectivity or other infrastructure.

-To ease implementation and allow faster time-to-market, we commercially offer reference implementations, compliance assistance, testing, and engineering services.
+Send us an mail request to reserve a 4-character manufacturer ID, and give a list of several codes with your priority.
+To ease implementation and allow faster time-to-market, we commercially offer reference implementations, and other services.
 Contact us if interested, and be specific and detailed enough about your needs.

-FLARM’s unique technology is also applied to other industries, e.g. high-speed vehicle safety on Daimler’s automotive test tracks, mining vehicle safety and fleet management solutions from Hexagon Mining and Leica Geosystems.
+FLARM is a truly cooperative, real-time, low-latency, scalable V2V and V2X communication technology with elements for integrity, safety and privacy.
+FLARM’s unique technology is also applied to other industries, e.g. vehicle safety on Daimler’s high-speed automotive test track, mining vehicle safety and fleet management solutions from Hexagon Mining and Leica Geosystems.